• Surgical Oncology Insight Banner Ad x

 Cedars-Sinai Medical Center building

 Cedars-Sinai Medical Center is a nonprofit academic medical center with approximately 900 licensed beds.
 The medical center serves Los Angeles and the surrounding area as a major tertiary and quaternary referral center for California and is one of the largest medical centers in the United States.
-Cedars-Sinai provides care to the uninsured and underinsured every day through programs in and with schools, clinics, homeless shelters and community centers to elevate the health of the region.
+Cedars-Sinai provides care to the uninsured and underinsured every day not only in the medical center but also through programs in and with schools, clinics, homeless shelters and community centers to elevate the health of the region.
 The institution’s facilities are among the most advanced in the world with state-of-the-art equipment and application of new technologies.
 Cedars-Sinai is ranked 2nd in the nation in U.S. News & World Report 2022-2023 “Best Hospitals” report and No. 10 in the country among non-university-owned hospitals receiving National Institutes of Health funding.

 About the Program